The Tour de Delta is a 3-day cycling race and community festival in July that’s part of the BC Super Week series of bike races in Metro Vancouver.

 This festival is also free and runs from 11 am to 5 pm and includes award presentations, a beer garden, food vendor stalls and family-friendly activities including a children’s bicycle obstacle race, bouncy castle, face painting, entertainers and games.

-In 2018 the South Delta Community Festival takes place on Sunday, July 8th.
+In 2019 the South Delta Community Festival took place on Sunday, July 7th.
+The 2023 date is to be confirmed.

 For information on other BC Superweek cycling races in July, click Vancouver Cycling Races.